DanielePalaia/gpss-rabbit-greenplum-connector/README.md

 2019/02/26 17:01:30  [*] Waiting for messages.
 To exit press CTRL+C
 ```

-4. Populate the queue with the UI interface (Publish command)<br/></br>
+4. **Populate the queue with the UI interface (Publish command) **
 ![Screenshot](./pics/queue3.png)

 Every line correspond to the respective table field.

+5. **Insert elements as specified in batches property**
-5. Once you publish more messages than the batch value you should then see the table populated and you can restart publishing.<br/>
+      Once you publish more messages than the batch value you should then see the table populated and you can restart             publishing.<br/>

+6. **Try producer client**
-6. In order to make tests easy I also developed a simple consumer inside rabbit-client, you can find a binary for macos always inside bin.
+      In order to make tests easy I also developed a simple consumer inside rabbit-client, you can find a binary for macos         always inside bin.<br/>
       If you run<br/>
       ./rabbit-client<br/>

 he will take the same configuration that is inside properties.ini and will start to fire messages inside the same queue.

 ## Unit testing